johnwargo/flutter-folders/readme.md

 ## Using the Module

-To execute the module open a terminal window, navigate to the Flutter project folder, then execute the following command:
+To execute the module, open a terminal window, navigate to a Flutter project folder, then execute the following command:

 ```shell
 flutter-folders
 ```

+The module supports several command-line options:

+* `-d` or `--debug`: Debug Mode - the module will throw extra stuff to the console so you can see better what's happening and why something isn't working.
+* `-u` or `--update`: Update Mode - Updates the `assets` settings in the project's `pubspec.yaml` file (described below).

-The module first validates that it's running inside a Flutter project folder, then creates the following folders:
+The module validates that it's running inside a Flutter project folder, then creates the following folders:

-+ `assets`
+* `assets`
-+ `assets/icon`
+* `assets/icon`
-+ `assets/images`
+* `assets/images`
-+ `assets/other`
+* `assets/other`
-+ `lib/models`
+* `lib/models`
-+ `lib/pages`
+* `lib/pages`
-+ `lib/services`
+* `lib/services`
-+ `lib/utils`
+* `lib/utils`
-+ `lib/widgets`
+* `lib/widgets`

 With those folders in place, you can now start creating the additional source files your app needs in the appropriate folder based on the file purpose.

-You can also update the pubspec.yaml file
-> Note: this removes all comments from the file (sorry)

-A Flutter project won't automatically recognize the assets folders created by this module.
+A Flutter project won't automatically recognize the `assets` folders created by this module.
 To fix this, open the Flutter project's `pubspec.yaml` file and look for the following section:

 ```yaml
 # To add assets to your application, add an assets section, like this: